How to make strawberries last longer is a post that puts 2 popular Pinterest methods to the test. See which kept strawberries fresh for 3 weeks!

 I know that I have to pace myself so I don’t overload my family with strawberries!
 That’s where this experiment comes in.

-P.S.
-This would be a fabulous science fair project to do with your kids!
+As a side note, this would be a fabulous science fair project or experiment to do with kids!

 If I treat strawberries with a vinegar wash, they will: